 The Q Award at the Fortworth Gay and Lesbian International Film Festival and

 The Bronze Award at The Mexico International Film Festival for Best Short Film.
-Michelle is also the co-creator, producer, and writer of the comedy web series "Failing Upwards", which was chosen by ABC News as "A web series to watch".
+She is also the co-creator, producer, and writer of the comedy web series "Failing Upwards", which was chosen by ABC News as "A web series to watch".

 Christopher Reeve and

 Kim Cattral.
 Her other film credits include working opposite

 Alfre Woodard, Jason Alexander, Faye Dunaway, Halle Berry,Michael Richards, Jeff Daniels, Charlize Theron, Billy Bob Thorton, Hank Azaria, Jimmy Smitts, Richard Dreyfus, Tom Everett Scott, Anne Heche, Dule Hill, Olympia Dukakis and

 Haley Joel Osment.
 She has also worked with acclaimed directors such as

 Jonathan Lynn, Ken Kwapis, Amy Holden Jones, Stephen Gyllenhaal and

 Clemency (Grand Jury Prize Winner, Sundance Film Festival 2019 US Dramatic Competition), Pin Up, Criminal Minds, Jane The Virgin, 24: Live Another Day - Solitary, The Bold and The Beautiful, and Days of Our Lives.